Tuesday, March 21, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 What is Gig+

-Gig+, or Gig plus, conveys a speed grade faster than 1Gbps but slower than 2Gbps.
-So, it’s 1.5Gbps, give or take, and it’s not fast enough to be qualified as Multi-Gig or multi-Gigabit.
+Gig+, or Gig Plus, conveys a speed grade faster than 1Gbps but slower than 2Gbps.
+So, it's 1.5Gbps, give or take a couple hundred megabits per second, and it's not speedy enough to qualify as Multi-Gig Ethernet or multi-Gigabit.
+Intel coined the term to call its Wi-Fi 6E client chipsโ€”the AX210 and AX211โ€”to describe their real-world speeds.

-Gig+ generally applies to the sustained speeds of Wi-Fi 6 or 6E (via a 2×2 at 160MHz connection) or Internet speed and is not used to describe wired network connections.
+Gig+ applies to the sustained speeds of Wi-Fi 6 or Wi-Fi 7โ€”via a 2x2 at 160MHz connectionโ€”or Internet speed.
+It's generally not used to describe wired network connections.

 The point is, in most cases, you’ll see no difference on a single client where the router will likely cap at Gigabit anyway, just like the case of the Deco XE75 (the non-Pro version.)

 To be fair, if you have a 2.5Gbps broadband connection, the Deco XE75 Pro can deliver full Gigabit to two clients simultaneously.
-But most users don’t have faster-than-Gigabit broadband, and if you do, you’d likely look for a real-deal router with two or more Multi-Gig ports anyway — I speak from experience.
+But most users don't have faster-than-Gigabit broadband, and if you do, you'd likely look for a real-deal router with two or more Multi-Gig ports anywayโ€”I speak from experience.

-In short, there’s no way to get a real Multi-Gig connection out of the Deco XE75 Pro, just like the case of the Deco XE75.
+In short, there's no way to get a real Multi-Gig connection out of the Deco XE75 Pro, just like in the case of the Deco XE75.
 And all that makes the new former somewhat of a ripoff.

 Deco XE75 Pro: It’s the Deco XE75 at heart